 Looking for a way to get lustrous curls from your straight locks?
 Searching for a simple, efficient way to tame your kinky or curly hair into larger, softer waves?
 Well, one hairstyle offers the perfect solution to both hair styling dilemmas.
-Long regarded solely as an African of African-American hair style, Bantu knots or Zulu knots are actually great for any and everybody.
-One of the few ways to do your hair that works with all four hair types, Bantu knots and Bantu knot-outs can help smooth out and define curlier tresses, or add a bit more curly anarchy to straighter ones, too.
-Here’s how to create this truly versatile style:
+Long regarded solely as an African-American hair style, Bantu knots or Zulu knots are actually great for any and everybody.
+One of the few ways to do your hair that works with all four different hair types, Bantu knots and Bantu knot-outs can help smooth out and define curlier tresses, or add a bit more curly anarchy to straighter ones, too.

 Steps 1-3: Thoroughly wash, condition, and detangle hair.